michaelgcord/m-note/README.md

 ## M Note

-> A fast, light-weight desktop notes application for Windows and Mac.
+> A fast, light-weight desktop notes application for Windows.
 > Built with React, Typescript, and Electron.
 <br>